Olical/exemplary/README.md

 >
 > &mdash; <cite>[Cambridge English Dictionary][dict-def]</cite>

 Exemplary will export examples that you write for your functions into the function doc string.
-It will also create tests in the matching `-test` suffixed namespace that can be executed by your test runner.
+It will also create tests attached to the vars that can be executed by your test runner.
 Test runners like [kaocha][] can automatically re-run these example based tests as you make changes.

 ## Usage